pangpang20/gaussdb-python/docs/basic/adapt.rst

 .. versionadded:: 3.1

-GaussDB can adapt Python `~enum.Enum` subclasses into PostgreSQL enum types (created with the |CREATE TYPE AS ENUM|_ command).
+GaussDB can adapt Python `~enum.Enum` subclasses into GaussDB enum types (created with the |CREATE TYPE AS ENUM|_ command).

 .. |CREATE TYPE AS ENUM| replace:: :sql:`CREATE TYPE ...
 AS ENUM (...)`
 .. _CREATE TYPE AS ENUM: https://www.postgresql.org/docs/current/static/datatype-enum.html

-In order to set up a bidirectional enum mapping, you should get information about the PostgreSQL enum using the `~types.enum.EnumInfo` class and register it using `~types.enum.register_enum()`.
+In order to set up a bidirectional enum mapping, you should get information about the GaussDB enum using the `~types.enum.EnumInfo` class and register it using `~types.enum.register_enum()`.
 The behaviour of unregistered and registered enums is different.

 - If the enum is not registered with `register_enum()`:

   - Pure `!Enum` classes are dumped as normal strings, using their member names as value.
-The unknown oid is used, so PostgreSQL should be able to use this string in most contexts (such as an enum or a text field).
+The unknown oid is used, so GaussDB should be able to use this string in most contexts (such as an enum or a text field).

     .. versionchanged:: 3.1